Create and test Selenium IDE flows

 To address this, the user needs to manually edit the script to insert the commands needed for the login process.

 Recording desktop applications during a Web recording session.
-If you need to automate both Web and Desktop applications, you can create a separate UI flows for each type and then combine them in a flow.
+If you need to automate both Web and Desktop applications, you can create a separate desktop flows for each type and then combine them in a cloud flow.